 Is your pet able to get up out of a laying down position without assistance?
 Can your dog go for short walks without falling?
 Does a cart, mechanical device or sling help?

 Is your pet having more good days than bad?
-Keep a journal of good day and bad.
+Keep a journal of a good day and bad.
 Is your dog having more good days or bad days?
-What are you using as measurement for each?
+What are you using as a measurement for each?

 Follow your heart

 Stay dedicated to the best care possible for your pet.
 But at the point where your animal is suffering to a point that is not acceptable, be open to what your heart is telling you.
-Having a back up plan that you are comfortable with and that you have thought through, will bring much needed comfort during this time of transition.
+Having a backup plan that you are comfortable with and that you have thought through, will bring much-needed comfort during this time of transition.

 Take care of yourself

 It’s important during this difficult time to take time to care for yourself.
 Have someone who can provide respite care from time to time so you can get a massage or have coffee with a friend.
-If that isn’t possible, set aside 20 minutes a day to close your eyes and mediate.
+If that isn’t possible, set aside 20 minutes a day to close your eyes and meditate.
 When we give so much of ourselves, restoring our energy is vital for our wellbeing and for our pets at well.